Skip to content

 Overview

-The mlflow module covers the full MLflow API surface: tracking metadata, experiment and run discovery, artifact inspection, model registry enumeration, model version correlation, bounded artifact reads, and a gated tamper-proof action that demonstrates write access.
+The mlflow module covers the full MLflow API surface: tracking metadata, experiment and run discovery, artifact inspection, model registry enumeration, model version correlation, bounded artifact reads, capped bulk artifact download, bounded artifact-store writes, gated write/registry mutation proofs, and registry-hook metadata installation.

 The client uses GET requests for the model registry search endpoint (MLflow 2.x), with POST fallback for older versions.
 Health checks try the root path / first (MLflow 2.x returns "OK"), then /health.